datacite/schema-docs/docs/mappings/pidinst.rst

      -
    * - **Manufacturer**
      - :ref:`2`
-     - The instrument"s manufacturer(s) or developer.
+     - The instrument's manufacturer(s) or developer.
 This may also be the owner for custom-build instruments.
    * - manufacturerName
      - :ref:`2.1`
      -